Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

  #### Gallery Page

- - As our business does not sell products, we like to showcase a few pieces and projects for the client to get an idea or a rough guide of what beautiful pieces are available to them.
-We've had clients in the past who have based their whole project on one inspirational image alone.
-Much like we have done with the color combination of this website.
+ - As our business does not sell products, we prefer to showcase a few pieces and projects for clients to get an idea or rough guide of the beautiful pieces available to them.
+We have had clients in the past who have based their entire project on one inspirational image alone.
+Similarly, we have used a specific color combination for this website as an inspiration for our clients.

 ![gallery](https://user-images.githubusercontent.com/108287233/194310063-6d9034c4-d374-4a48-b275-6ede08509a55.png)